 SCHOOL: Baylor's School of Education, which will celebrate its 100th anniversary in 2019, ranks among the nation’s top 20 education schools located at private universities.
 With 50 full-time faculty members, the school's growing research portfolio complements its long-standing commitment to excellence in teaching and student mentoring.

-The school boasts an array of excellent academic offerings in three academic departments- Curriculum and Instruction, Educational Leadership and Educational Psychology.
+The school boasts an array of excellent academic offerings in three academic departments--Curriculum and Instruction, Educational Leadership and Educational Psychology.
 Baylor's undergraduate program in teacher education, enrolling 450 students, has earned the School of Education national distinction for its innovative partnerships with local schools that provide future teachers deep clinical preparation.
-Nearly 175 graduate students pursue advanced study and professional preparation in Master’s, Ed.S., Ed.D. and Ph.D. programs.
+Nearly 175 graduate students pursue advanced study and professional preparation in master’s, EdS, EdD, PhD programs.

 Through exciting new academic initiatives both at home and abroad and searches underway for eight new faculty colleagues, the school has entered into a period of significant expansion and of deepened impact through the production of meaningful, high-quality research and the preparation of outstanding leaders, teachers and clinicians.

-POSITION: Associate to Full Professor in Gifted Education, Department of Educational Psychology, School of Education, Baylor University
+POSITION: Professor in Educational Leadership: Copple Chair in Christian School Leadership (Tenured Full Professor), Department of Educational Leadership, School of Education, Baylor University

-Qualifications: The Department of Educational Psychology in the School of Education at Baylor University is seeking highly qualified applicants for an associate to full professor in Gifted Education.
-The applicant will be part of the faculty in the Department of Educational Psychology with responsibilities of scholarship, teaching, and administration.
-This faculty member will direct programs that offer graduate and undergraduate degrees to students interested in gifted education.
+Qualifications: The Department of Educational Leadership in the School of Education at Baylor University is seeking highly qualified applicants.
+The applicant will be part of the faculty in the Department of Educational Leadership with responsibilities of scholarship, teaching, and administration.
 Given the responsibilities of the position, qualifications include:

-APPLICATION PROCEDURE: Candidates should include the following in their application materials: a formal letter addressing position interest, qualifications, research/scholarship areas, and teaching philosophy; curriculum vitae; representative scholarly works; and a copy of terminal degree transcript.
-Candidates should arrange to have three letters of reference submitted vis Interfolio (these references should be named in the candidate’s cover letter).
+APPLICATION PROCEDURE: A complete application includes a letter of application which describes the applicant’s area(s) of expertise; curriculum vitae; completed application form; and a copy of transcripts documenting terminal degree (original required prior to on-campus interview).
+Candidates should arrange to have three letters of reference submitted via Interfolio (these references should be named in the candidate’s cover letter).
 Original reference letters and official transcripts may be requested later.

-For further information about the Department of Educational Psychology or the position, see https://www.baylor.edu/soe/edp.
+For further information about the Department of Educational Leadership or the position, see https://www.baylor.edu/soe/edl/.

-FOR MORE INFORMATION: Dr. Susan Johnsen, Search Committee Chair, Susan_Johnsen@baylor.edu
+FOR MORE INFORMATION: Dr. Perry Glanzer, Perry_Glanzer@baylor.edu, Search Committee Chair

 Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
 Baylor encourages women, minorities, veterans and individuals with disabilities to apply.